NVIDIA/aistore/docs/cli/etl.md

    ais etl bucket ETL_NAME SRC_BUCKET[/OBJECT_NAME_or_TEMPLATE] DST_BUCKET [command options]

 OPTIONS:
-   all          Transform all objects from a remote bucket including those that are not present (not cached) in cluster cont-on-err  Keep running archiving xaction (job) in presence of errors in any given multi-object transaction dry-run      Show total size of new objects without really creating them ext          Mapping from old to new extensions of transformed objects' names
+   all          Include all objects from a remote bucket including those that are not present (not cached) in cluster cont-on-err  Keep running archiving xaction (job) in presence of errors in any given multi-object transaction dry-run      Show total size of new objects without really creating them ext          Mapping from old to new extensions of transformed objects' names